bingcheng1998/VR265/Assignment/Writing Assignment 1/Writing assignment #1 Cultural:empirical assessment stories:questions for Kongzi:the Analects.md

 Based on the philosophical readings from Kongzi/the Analects, you will formulate stories/questions – or analyze the occurrence and/or co-occurrence of to assess the extent to which individuals would subscribe to cultural variants – for example, ideas, beliefs, and values – touched on in the readings.
-In other words, you should identify empirical claims made by the texts and develop means of assessing these claims.
+In other words, ==you should identify empirical claims made by the texts and develop means of assessing these claims.==

 These should be at least two pages but no longer than four pages – Times New Roman 12-point font, 1-inch margins, no more than double spaced.
 You should include an introduction with a thesis statement, stating what you’ve done and why, as well as a plan of development, outlining what you’re doing where.